fvalka/covid19-austria-excess-mortality/README.md

 A docker-compose file is provided in this project to ensure a reproducible development environment.

-To run the rstudio server in docker execute the following command:
+To run the rstudio server in docker first set a PASSWORD in the docker compose file and then execute the following command:
 ```
 docker-compose -f docker-compose-rstudio.yml up
 ```